Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about leukemia sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Richard LoCicero, M.D. has a private practice specializing in hematology and medical oncology at the Longstreet Clinic Cancer Center, in Gainesville, Georgia.
 Review provided by VeriMed Healthcare Network.
-Learn more about him here
+Learn more about him here.

 Kevin Cyr, M.D. is a physician with a focus in cardiovascular disease and bioengineering.
-Learn more about him here
+Learn more about him here.

 Related Articles